Oil Investment Tax Benefits & Tax Deductions

 Estimate IDC deductions, depletion allowances, and tax savings from direct investment.

-• /Tangible equipment is depreciated over 7 years under MACRS
+- /Tangible equipment gets depreciated over 7 years under MACRS

-• /The 15% depletion allowance shelters production revenue for the life of the well
+- /The 15% depletion allowance shelters production revenue for as long as the well produces

-• /Working interest holders may deduct operating expenses against active income
+- /Working interest holders can deduct operating expenses against active income

 Why Oil & Gas Has Unique Tax Rules

-The U.S. tax code provides specific incentives to encourage domestic energy production.
-Working interest holders in oil and gas wells can access tax benefits and tax deductions that are not available to investors in stocks, bonds, or real estate.
-These incentives exist because drilling depletes a non-renewable resource and carries higher risk than most investments.
-For qualified investors, oil investment tax deductions can meaningfully change after-tax economics.
-For a deeper dive, see our comprehensive tax benefits guide.
+Congress built specific incentives into the tax code to encourage domestic energy production.
+Working interest holders in oil and gas wells get access to tax benefits and deductions that stock, bond, and real estate investors simply don't have.
+The reason: drilling depletes a non-renewable resource and carries higher risk than most investments.
+For qualified investors, these deductions can reshape your after-tax economics in a big way.
+For a deeper dive, see our full tax benefits guide.

 The Main Tax Buckets Investors Ask About

-First-year deductions: Intangible drilling costs make up 60%-85% of upfront costs and can be deducted in the first year.
-This is typically the largest single deduction available from an oil investment.
-On a $100,000 investment, $60,000-$85,000 may be deductible immediately.
+First-year deductions: Intangible drilling costs make up 60%-85% of upfront costs, and you can write them off in year one.
+This is typically the biggest single deduction you'll see from an oil investment.
+On $100,000 invested, that's $60,000-$85,000 you may deduct immediately.

-Equipment depreciation: Tangible equipment, including casing, wellhead assemblies, and tanks, is depreciated over 7 years using MACRS.
-Bonus depreciation may accelerate the timeline.
+Equipment depreciation: Tangible equipment -- casing, wellhead assemblies, tanks -- gets depreciated over 7 years using MACRS.
+Bonus depreciation can speed that timeline up.

 This is general information, not tax advice.
 Consult your CPA or tax professional for guidance specific to your situation.